Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncMember.md

 ```

 ### -SyncAgentServerName
-The name of Azure SQL server where the sync agent is under.
+The name of the Azure SQL Server where the sync agent is under.

 ```yaml
 Type: String